VoidOfLimbo/pharmachemistapp/README.md

 After setting up environment you can follow following steps to install this application in your device:
 1. Clone this project
-2. Go to the folder application using cd command on your cmd or terminal
+2. Go to the clonned project folder application using cd command on your cmd or terminal
-3. Run composer install on your cmd or terminal
+3. On your cmd or terminal run > composer install
 4. Copy .env.example file to .env on the root folder.
 You can type copy .env.example .env if using command prompt Windows or cp .env.example .env if using terminal, Ubuntu
 5. Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.
+(I have XAAMP for managing local database)
-6. Run php artisan key:generate
+6. Run > php artisan key:generate
-7. npm install && npm run dev [ you need npm installed for this I have it from installing NodeJs ]
+7. Run > npm install && npm run dev [ you need npm installed for this I have it from installing NodeJs ]
-8. Run php artisan migrate:fresh --seed
+8. Run > php artisan migrate:fresh --seed
-9. Run php artisan serve
+9. Run > php artisan serve
 10. Go to http://localhost:8000/ in web browser (I use XAAMP for localhosting and accessing database)
-11. The database can be accessed from http://localhost/phpmyadmin/
+11. The database can be accessed from http://localhost/phpmyadmin/ if you install XAAMP

 ## Laravel generated default readme section below